pmus-lab/pug2025-workshop/book/1_python/4_objects.md

 # <i class="fa-brands fa-python"></i> Functions and Objects

-In the previous sessions you learned about basic variables and data types of the Python programming language.
+In the previous sessions you learned about basic variables and data types.
 Now, we will build on that by discussing more building blocks like flow control and functions.
 We will also dive into some more detailed features of Python and learn about objects and classes.

 ## Everything is an Object